grokify/broken-website/README.md

 | Satisfied | T or less | <= 1.2 seconds |
 | Tolerated | >T, <= 4T | Between 1.2 and 4.8 seconds |
 | Frustrated | > 4T | Greater than 4.8 seconds |

-### New Relic

-To use this app with New Relic, you need to configure it with your New Relic Browser `licenseKey` and `applicationId`.
-These two values can be retrieved from the JavaScript in `Application settings` > `Settings`.

-To test New Relic alerts, you can use the latency generator with the Apdex T value setting in New Relic.

-This is set in `Settings` > `Application Settings`

 ## Links